-Certain areas, like your palms, fingers, side and bottom of the feet, genitals, and inside of the mouth, are extremely challenging to tattoo well.
+Certain areas, like your palms, fingers, side, and bottom of the feet, genitals, and inside of the mouth, are extremely challenging to tattoo well.
 Even when tattooed well, they have a tendency to fade.
-Generally it’s best to avoid these areas altogether.
+Generally, it’s best to avoid these areas altogether.
 If you must get one of these areas tattooed, seek out an artist with an expansive portfolio of tattoos done in the area.
 Look for healed photos or even in-person examples if you can.

 Black or Color?

 As the tattoo world grows and expands we are seeing more artists branching out from the traditional norms.
 All-color tattoos are very popular, but they don’t always last.
 The black lines in a tattoo act like a barrier, keeping the color from spreading and disappearing into the body.
 You can find tattoos that are 50-60 years made with bold black lines and heavy colors that still look vibrant and bright.
 The same couldn’t be said about color-only tattoos.
-Even in the presence of black, yellow and orange have a tendency to dramatically fade over the years.
+Even in the presence of black, yellow, and orange have a tendency to dramatically fade over the years.
 However, there are always exceptions, and tattoo technology has advanced significantly in the last 50 years.
-Always defer to your artist’s judgement.
+Always defer to your artist’s judgment.

-When the artist puts the tattoo stencil on you, or finishes drawing on the line work, be sure to take a good look in the mirror and view your tattoo from all angles.
+When the artist puts the tattoo stencil on you or finishes drawing on the line work, be sure to take a good look in the mirror and view your tattoo from all angles.
 Make sure you love it.
-A well placed tattoo should flow with the contours of the body and face forward.
+A well-placed tattoo should flow with the contours of the body and face forward.
 If you’re getting a lady face tattoo on your arm, her face should be facing the front of your body.
 When you look down at your arm, you’ll see the face instead of the back of the head.
 It’s also a good idea to try moving and bending the area that the tattoo is going.
 That perfect circle on your leg could easily turn into an oval as soon as you bend your knee, so be sure to test your full range of motion when looking at your tattoo placement.

 Other Things to Keep in Mind

 Aside from the practical things, a good tattoo has some common sense involved.
 Don’t get tattooed while drunk or under the influence of drugs.
-Your perception and judgement work differently when you are inebriated.
+Your perception and judgment work differently when you are inebriated.
 Drink lots of water, have a meal, and get enough sleep before your tattoo.
 Don’t get pressured into getting or not getting a tattoo.
 Don’t be afraid to say no or change your mind.
 Nothing is permanent until the needle hits your skin.
 Whether it’s meticulously planned, or a spur of the moment decision, get a tattoo because you want to.